ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 ![missing pic: Civic JWT Token](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_jwt_token.png)

-We can get a little bit of insight into the token by decoding, like that it expires after 30 minutes.
+We can get a little bit of insight into the token by decoding e.g. that it expires after 30 minutes.
 Here, `codeToken` will eventually be converted into our user id.
 For more information on JWT in general, checkout the [jwt.io docs](https://jwt.io/introduction/).

 Next, we send this token to our backend.
 There is nothing wrong with passing the token back in the body, but the standard way is using the `Authorization` header.
 This also makes it simpler for us to use AWS Lambda Authorizers (although they can use custom locations for the token).